Skip to content

 Blog

-Spousal Liability for Debts: Your Financial Responsibilities
+Spousal Liabilities for Debts: Your Financial Responsibilities

 Wedding bells do not prepare you for this: Your partner reveals a massive amount of debt just before you walk down the aisle.
 Should you be worried about saying ‘I Do’ to their debt?
-The general answer is no. You are not automatically responsible for your spouse’s debt once you are married.
-However, it’s important to understand marital debt, which refers to any debt taken on during your marriage.

 What is Marital Debt?